openstack/nova-specs/specs/wallaby/approved/nova-support-webvnc-with-password-authentication.rst

   reset remote console password.

 * nova-compute: some codes to handle the request to reset console
-  password: reassemble graphis tag with password and update it to libvirt XML.
+  password: reassemble graphics tag with password and update it to libvirt XML.

 * nova-novncproxy: some codes to implement rfb auth schemes,